Essex & Herts Air Ambulance: Service

 Essex & Herts Air Ambulance (EHAAT) provides Helicopter Emergency Medical Service (HEMS) seven days a week, from 7 am until 8 pm.
 The charity operates two AgustaWestland AW169 helicopters, one based at Earls Colne airfield and one at North Weald airfield.

 During the hours of darkness an EHAAT Rapid Response Vehicle (RRV) based at North Weald is used from 7:30 pm to 7:30 am.
 RRVs are also operational at Earls Colne for the hours where the aircraft is unable to fly in bad weather or maintenance.

 EHAAT works in partnership with the East of England Ambulance Service (EEAST) who monitor incoming 999 calls and, according to clinical need, dispatch the critical care team from the critical care desk based in the emergency operation centre (EOC) at Broomfield Hospital.
 The desk is staffed by a critical care paramedic and a dispatcher to ensure appropriate tasking.

 The helicopters take off within two minutes of the emergency call being received at the airbase.
 The helicopter based at Earls Colne can reach the farthest point in Essex in less than 20 minutes and the helicopter based at North Weald can reach the farthest point in Hertfordshire in less than 15 minutes.
 The helicopters and RRVs can also carry medical equipment and drugs, much of which will not be found on standard land ambulances – along with the specially trained doctor in pre-hospital emergency medicine, who can perform life-saving open heart surgery and general anaesthesia at the roadside.

 Crew composition

-Each HEMS team consists of a pilot, co-pilot, a pre-hospital care doctor and a critical care paramedic, who can quickly attend the scene of an incident with life-saving support equipment to deliver advanced clinical care that is normally only found in the hospital emergency department.
+Each HEMS team consists of a pilot and co-pilot, a pre-hospital care doctor and a critical care paramedic, who can quickly attend the scene of an incident with life-saving support equipment to deliver advanced clinical care that is normally only found in the hospital emergency department.
 The dual-pilot scheme was introduced in 2016 to enhance patient care, as previously the paramedic would act as navigator, aiding the pilot.